 The following procedures shall be followed in order to provide prompt, fair, and impartial investigations and resolutions for student disciplinary cases.
 Concerns involving unlawful harassment and sexual misconduct should be reported to the College’s Title IX Coordinator or Deputy Title IX Coordinator.
 See the College’s Title IX webpage for contact and resource information.

-- Charges: Any administrative official, faculty, staff, or student may file charges with the Student Conduct Officer (Associate Vice President for Student Affairs, or another designee) against any student or student organization for violations of College regulations.
+- Charges: Any administrative official, faculty, staff, or student may file charges with the Student Conduct Officer (Dean of Student Development, or another designee) against any student or student organization for violations of College regulations.
 The individual(s) filing the charges is expected to provide complete and truthful information throughout the disciplinary process and should submit a Conduct Violation Form or a written statement which includes:

 - name of the student(s) involved;